Payback: A Short Joe Beck Thriller

 "I found somebody else.
 A real sweet guy who treats me right, who treats me like I deserve."

 "Yeah.
-Except, Scotty can't handle it.
-He thinks I'm his.
-Can't accept that I'm not with him."
+Scotty still thinks I'm his.
+He can't accept that I'm not with him."

 "Scotty?”
-Beck asked, rhetorically, sounding like he was pondering the guy’s name.
-“Scotty who?"
+Beck asked, rhetorically, sounding like he was pondering who the guy was.
+“He the ex?"

 Beck necked the rest of his bourbon.
 He sat his empty glass down and looked at her, a frankness in his eyes.
 "He always treat you like that?"